alan-s-lee/OnPoint/README.md

 This file is the target file generator script.
 You can directly generate JSON target files with this script that can be read into the experiment.
 One such script is `public/tgt_files/demo_file` which can be fed into `index.js` to run an existing demo experiment.
 More documentation is in the file itself.

 ## Getting help
 If you are stuck, you can check out the overly detailed [Manual](https://docs.google.com/document/d/1E5XzQU2dJw7m880P7VhmESPpUNQlEdMcf9fweHLtG0o/edit?usp=sharing).
-For troubleshooting, check out the troubleshooting section of the manual and leave a comment if your issue has not been addressed!
+For troubleshooting, check out the troubleshooting section of the manual, or use the issue tab [here](https://github.com/alan-s-lee/Reaching_Exp_Online/issues)!

-## Citation
-Coming soooooooon (I hope).

 ## Acknowledgements
 This tool has had contributions from a number of people, but we would like to especially thank Jonathan Tsay, Guy Avraham, Darius Parvin, Riley Woo, Alan Lee, and Jeremy Ho for putting this tool together.

 ## References
-Working on it... hehe
+[1] Helmholtz, H. L. F. V. (1924).
+Treatise on physiological optics.
+New York, NY: Dover Publications.
+[2] Krakauer, J. W., Pine, Z. M., Ghilardi, M. F., & Ghez, C. (2000).
+Learning of visuomotor transformations for vectorial planning of reaching trajectories.
+The Journal of Neuroscience: The Official Journal of the Society for Neuroscience, 20(23), 8916–8924.
+[3] Krakauer, John W., Hadjiosif, A. M., Xu, J., Wong, A. L., & Haith, A. M. (2019a).
+Motor Learning.
+Comprehensive Physiology, 9(2), 613–663.
+[4] Krakauer, John W., Hadjiosif, A. M., Xu, J., Wong, A. L., & Haith, A. M. (2019b).
+Motor Learning.
+Comprehensive Physiology, 9(2), 613–663.
+[5] Roemmich, R. T., & Bastian, A. J. (2018).
+Closing the Loop: From Motor Neuroscience to Neurorehabilitation.
+Annual Review of Neuroscience, 41, 415–429.
+[6] Shadmehr, R., Smith, M. A., & Krakauer, J. W. (2010).
+Error correction, sensory prediction, and adaptation in motor control.
+Annual Review of Neuroscience, 33, 89–108.
+[7] Tseng, Y.-W., Diedrichsen, J., Krakauer, J. W., Shadmehr, R., & Bastian, A. J. (2007).
+Sensory prediction errors drive cerebellum-dependent adaptation of reaching.
+Journal of Neurophysiology, 98(1), 54–62.